- The Asia and Pacific Region has the second highest HIV prevalence in the world.

 Explore this page to read more about populations most affected by HIV in Asia and the Pacific, HIV testing and counselling programmes, treatment programmes, HIV prevention programmes, barriers to prevention and the way forward for Asia and the Pacific.

-Asia and the Pacific is the region with the second highest number of people living with HIV in the world – an estimated 5.1 million in 2015.1.
-Three countries - China, India and Indonesia – account for around three-quarters of the total number of people living with HIV in the region.
+The Asia and Pacific region is home to the second highest number of people living with HIV in the world – an estimated 5.1 million in 2016.1 Three countries - China, India and Indonesia – account for around three-quarters of the total number of people living with HIV in the region.

 The epidemic is largely characterised by concentrated and growing epidemics in a variety of countries, particularly among key affected populations including men who have sex with men (sometimes referred to as MSM), sex workers, people who inject drugs (also referred to as PWID) and transgender people.3 Low national prevalence masks much higher prevalence among these groups and in specific locations, particularly urban areas.4

 The HIV epidemic varies widely from country to country and within certain countries depending on context.
 This highlights the importance of tailoring responses to each country context.
 UNAIDS suggests that a ‘location and population’ approach would maximise the impact of scarce resources.5

 Progress in tackling the epidemic varies by geographical area.
 The epidemics in South and South-East Asia are decreasing, while in East Asia, HIV infections are rising.6